 Two Red-loreds fly across a cloudless blue sky.
 Lora and loro.
 Relentless are the beat of wings and the laugh of contact call.
 My heart is lifted and my eyes leak yet again, but this time in joy.
 These feathered beings live amidst the concrete and steel and rapid fire jackhammers pummeling revitalization and modernization into a ramshackle city.
 Like the humans and vultures and plants and numerous other animals, they too, are carving out a life, like feathered squatters, where concrete replaces lush, soggy forest and the humid air is tainted with the smell of diesel exhaust and ropa vieja.
 I’m lost to their journey, but I assign my own story as their emerald bodies flash by.
 This is a story of hope.
-As humans create the sixth mass extinction, these creatures are adapting to a new world contrived of new opportunities and that adaptability has ensured their survival.
+As humans create the sixth mass extinction, these creatures are adapting to a new world contrived of new opportunities and that adaptability will ensure their survival.
 At least for now.

 And hope for me.
 Like the loros y buitres negros y plantas y okupas humanos, I must adapt.
 Adapt by changing my perceptions.
 Adapt by releasing my expectations.
 For my own sanity, I must see past the heartache and heartbreak and insolence and grasp the good.
 Because it’s there.
 It’s in the kindness of shop owners and in faces of Israeli immigrant children.
 It’s in the conscientious farmers growing bird friendly coffee beans and in the animals that persist despite, and thrive because of, human intervention.
 It’s in one baby turtle that makes it to the sea.